 It may be an era the French would prefer to forget but the memorials and plaques subtly dotted among hip Le Marais’ hip boutiques are a constant reminder.

-Le Marais Mansions and museums
+Le Marais Walking Tour – Mansions and Museums

-While waiting to join a tour of the area, I found myself constantly stopping to admire grand mansions and peering at carvings and statues.
+I found myself constantly stopping to admire grand mansions and peering at carvings and statues.

 Cardinal Richelieu, Victor Hugo and the mistresses of French kings once called the area home.